What to Do When Your Car Overheats?

 But if you’re climbing a steep hill or stuck in stop-and-go traffic or not in a position to safely park your car, here are the steps to take:

-- When you first notice that your car is overheating, turn off the air conditioner.
-You may open up the windows for ventilation in the meantime.
-This will decrease the strain on the car’s engine, helping it to cool off.
+- Turn off the air conditioner.
+This will decrease the strain on the car’s engine, helping it to cool down.

-- If that doesn’t work and the car is still having problems, then it’s time to turn on your heater and blower.
+- If that doesn’t work, then it’s time to turn on your heater and blower.
 When you do this, the heat gets transferred from the engine to the vehicle’s passenger compartment.
 While this may solve the issue, it may cause discomfort to you and the others in the car.

 - What if you’re stuck in traffic?
 Shift the car into Park or Neutral and then rev up the engine a bit.
 This allows water to pump as well as for the fan to speed up, drawing air and liquid through the car’s radiator.
 The increase in circulation of liquid and air can help to cool off the car.

 - In situations where you think the car’s going to boil over, move to the road’s right-hand side.
 Pop the hood open and allow things to cool.
 Keep in mind not to open the radiator cap just yet or you might hurt yourself.
-If the engine has indeed boiled over, do not add water until such time that the engine has cooled already.
+If the engine has indeed boiled over, don't add water until the engine has cooled down.

 What if there are no leaks in the car’s cooling system?
 It’s possible that the thermostat may have malfunctioned.
 While you may not be able to fix the thermostat while you’re on the go, you can check if it is indeed the culprit.

 Park somewhere safe and then wait for the engine to cool.
 You may then remove the thermostat and then link the hoses again without it.
 Start the engine to see if there are issues.
 If there are no problems starting and running the car, then it’s most likely a thermostat malfunction.